aws-samples/mainframe-data-utilities/README.md

         }
 ```

 The length is represented in bytes.
-A 18 digit integer field, for instance, only takes 10 bytes.
+An 18-digit integer field, for instance, only takes 10 bytes.
 For more information check [IBM Computational items documentation](https://www.ibm.com/docs/en/cobol-zos/4.2?topic=clause-computational-items).

 #### Supported data types